 If you reach an agreement regarding price and conditions, you should always sign a contract but before signing it, read it, review it carefully and pay attention to concepts such as the sign, the deposit, the inventory of appliances, etc.

-If the owner of the house requires a deposit, ask that the concept and conditions of its application to be clearly described.
+If the owner of the house requires a deposit, ask that the terms and conditions are clearly described in the contract.

 5. Check the contract and inventory before signing it

 Upon checking the house, verify that what is indicated in the inventory is what is actually in the house and check the status of that inventory.
-Let the owner know about the deficiencies.
+Let the owner know about any discrepancies.
 Once agreed, the tenant will pay what was agreed for the rent minus the sign and the landlord will give the keys to the apartment.

-In addition to the contract, keep the emails sent and received, the promotional brochures of the real estate agent if there were, the photographs sent by the owner or made by you, bus tickets or taxis (to show that the apartment was not in the indicated place).
-If the landlord is the owner of the house before problems will have to file a claim with the court of the first instance in the town where the house is located.
+In addition to the contract, keep the emails sent and received, the promotional brochures of the real estate agent if applicable, the photographs sent by the owner or made by you, bus tickets or taxis (to show that the apartment was not in the indicated place).
+If the landlord is the owner of the house and you cannot resolve your issues, you will have to file a claim in court in the town where the house is located.
 But if the landlord is a real estate agency, check properly who is working on their holiday house management and their reviews and find a way to solve the problems.

 AirKeeper is one of the leading holiday house management agencies in Australia.
-Surely, all apartments from their listings are safe, well taken care of and relaxing.
+All our apartments are safe, well taken care of and relaxing.
 To find out more or to have a personal conversation about your options, call us now.